Nancy Pelosi says she is traumatized by hammer attack on her husband Paul

 82-year-old Paul Pelosi was hit with a hammer by a male intruder at the married couple's San Francisco home on Friday.
 He suffered a fractured skull and injuries to his right arm and hands, and remains in hospital.

-Protection and security of US lawmakers has come under scrutiny with the attack, which comes in the lead up to the 8 November midterm elections.
+Protection and security of US lawmakers has come under scrutiny with the attack, which comes in the lead-up to the Nov.
+8 midterm elections.

 Thank you for your prayers for my husband and our family. -NP pic.twitter.com/tL8h8W0eUM— Nancy Pelosi (@TeamPelosi) October 30, 2022